 - Your child got a license

-- Someone who drives your vehicle from your home
+- Someone else drives your vehicle

 - Credit score increased or decreased